wso2/apim-apps/portals/admin/src/main/webapp/site/public/pages/README.md

 <!--
- * Copyright (c) 2019, WSO2 Inc. (http://www.wso2.org) All Rights Reserved.
+ * Copyright (c) 2017, WSO2 LLC (http://www.wso2.org) All Rights Reserved.
  *
- * WSO2 Inc. licenses this file to you under the Apache License,
+ * WSO2 LLC licenses this file to you under the Apache License,
  * Version 2.0 (the "License"); you may not use this file except
  * in compliance with the License.
  * You may obtain a copy of the License at